Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 Realize that others may not understand your life as well as you do.

-Maybe, you need time and space to understand your life too?
+Maybe you need time and space to understand your life, too.

 4. Being strong comes from self-knowledge

-Each and every one of us has a reason to be here and a purpose.
+Every one of us has a reason to be here and a purpose.
 Seek that purpose.

 5. Build a reservoir of calm